 3. A Professional Science Master’s degree for students who are looking for a more MBA-like program.This degree is a non-thesis terminal MS degree with a capstone course that will focus on a project or internship.These students are not generally supported, but there are many spaces available.

-4. A joint non-thesis AQES degree with a the law school, JD/MS. These students are not generally supported but, there are many spaces available.
+4. A joint non-thesis AQES graduate pathway with a the law school, JD/MS. These students are not generally supported but, there are many spaces available.

 Non-Thesis AES program students are advised by the program director.
 The director offers guidance regarding course enrollment, progress toward degree, as well as capstone topics.